 As we focus our energies upon healing the whole person, we offer a number of experiential treatment methods designed to complement our traditional therapeutic approaches for schizophrenia treatment.
 These may include:

 - Expressive therapy

 Continuing Care and Levels of Care

-As your time with us draws to a close, you’ll work closely with your loved ones and our discharge planner to determine the next best steps for you and your family.
+As your time at our center for schizophrenia treatment draws to a close, you’ll work closely with your loved ones and our discharge planner to determine the next best steps for you and your family.
 Some clients feel they’d like more time to work through their challenges and opt to join a residential program.
-Others may discharge to an intense outpatient program such as an intensive outpatient program (IOP) or partial hospitalization program (PHP), both of which allow for therapy during the day and a slow reintegration back into the home in the evenings and on weekends.
-Still, others may feel they’ve made enough progress that they’re ready to return home with referrals to our traditional outpatient therapy program and community resources.
+Others may discharge to an intense outpatient program such as an intensive outpatient program (IOP) or partial hospitalization program (PHP) for schizophrenia treatment, both of which allow for therapy during the day and a slow reintegration back into the home in the evenings and on weekends.
+Still, others may feel they’ve made enough progress at our mental health center that they’re ready to return home with referrals to our traditional outpatient therapy program and community resources.